Molecular and Cellular Biology (MOCB)

 The MOCB Concentration area administers 3 training grants funded by the National Institutes of Health.

-- Cell and Molecular Biology Training Program: PIs: Dr. Leslie Pick & Dr. David O'Brochta
+- Cell and Molecular Biology Training Program: PIs: Dr. Lisa Taneyhill & Dr. Leslie Pick

 - Host Pathogen Interaction Training Program: PIs: Dr. Kevin McIver & Dr. David Mosser